 and emergency medical technicians who have current certification in

-Adult and Child CPR/AED
+Adult and Pediatric CPR/AED.

 Since activities can take place in a variety of locations, the

-presence of a first-aider and the qualifications they need to have are
+presence of a First-Aider and the qualifications they need to have are

 based on the remoteness of the activity.
 For example, if you take a